 South Africa is not alone in hosting components for the SKA in Africa.
 Eight partner countries around the African continent will also have radio telescopes contributing to the network that will provide scientists with the world’s most advanced radio astronomy array.
 These include Botswana, Ghana, Kenya, Madagascar, Mauritius, Mozambique, Namibia and Zambia.

-MeerKAT will be integrated into SKA1-Mid, which will comprise almost 200 dishes spread around the Karoo.
-The ultimate goal is to expand further, to some 2000 high and mid frequency dishes and aperture arrays extending into African partner countries across the continent.
+MeerKAT will be integrated into the first phase of SKA-Mid, which will comprise almost 200 dishes spread around the Karoo.
+The ultimate goal is to expand further, extending into African partner countries across the continent.